MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 In this lab, you will complete the following tasks:

 + Task 1: Implement management groups.
++ Task 2: Review and assign a built-in Azure role
-+ Task 2: Create a custom RBAC role
++ Task 3: Create a custom RBAC role
-+ Task 3: Assign RBAC roles
++ Task 4: Assign RBAC roles
-+ Task 3: Create a custom RBAC role.
++ Task 5: Create a custom RBAC role.
-+ Task 4: Monitor role assignments with the Activity Log.
++ Task 6: Monitor role assignments with the Activity Log.

 ## Estimated timing: 60 minutes